|Buying wine the easy way!|

 - You’re willing to try lots of different types of wine and are just trying to find the best deals.

 - You know the wine you want and just want to find the best price.

 Looking For a Deal

 In this case, you’re not so much concerned with the varietal or the vintage, you’re just trying to score some great wine at a great price.
-If this is you then you’ll definitely want to check out the “flash” wine sites like WineShopper as well as a wine club like Club W. (P.S.
-New sign-ups get discounts through these links!)
+If this is you then you’ll definitely want to check out the “flash” wine sites like Lot18 as well as wine clubs like Club W or NakedWines.com.
+(P.S.
+New sign-ups get discounts through these affiliate links!)
 It may take a bit of waiting to find the right deal, but these sites typically buy large amounts of a given wine at special pricing passing on at least a portion of that discount to you.